-Figure 5-8.
+Figure 5-9.
 U/I of the Adjustment Main menu

-This adjustment program can not be used in the Windows 3.1/NT and DOS environment.
+This adjustment program can not be used in the Windows 3.x /NT and DOS environment.

-5.2.3.3 Choose the Model
+5.2.3.3 Select the Model Name

-1. Before performing any adjustment, you need to choose the Model Name.
-When you click the OK button after choosing the model name, the adjustment program sends the factory command to the printer in order to set the IEEE1284-4 mode to OFF status.
+1. Before performing any adjustment, you need to select the model name in the first menu.
+When you press the OK button after selecting the model name, the adjustment program sends the factory command to the printer in order to set the IEEE1284-4 mode to OFF status.
 This is because this program dose not run in the IEEE1284-4 mode.

-Figure 5-9.
-Main menu of the Program
+Figure 5-10.
+Main menu of the this Program

-NOTE: When the OK button is pressed in the above menu, this adjustment program dose not verify the model name stored in the PROM.
+NOTE: When the OK button is pressed in this menu, this adjustment program dose not verify the model name stored in the PROM.